NomicFoundation/hardhat/docs/tutorial/1-setup/README.md

 If this is succesful you should see a confirmation message meaning that your development environment is ready.
 Feel free to delete the repository directory and move on to [Installing Buidler.](../2-install/)

 If any of them failed, your environment is not properly setup.
 Make sure you have `git` and Node.js `>=10.0` installed.
+If you're seeing errors mentioning "node-gyp", make sure you installed the build tools mentioned before.

 If you have an older version of Node.js, please refer to the next section.

 ## Upgrading your Node.js installation